FortinetCloudCSE/k8s-101-workshop/content/02Hugo/3_Task2.md

 ![Alt text for the image](https://kubernetes.io/docs/tutorials/kubernetes-basics/public/images/module_03_nodes.svg)

-we can use `kubeclt get node -o wide` to check the node status in cluster.
+we can use `kubectl get node -o wide` to check the node status in cluster.

 ```bash
 ubuntu@ubuntu22:~$ kubectl get node -o wide